codeforamerica/atl_zoink/README.md

 # Courtbot Reporter

-Performs ETL on data from any and all courtbot instances, then produces insights and interactive web-based data visualizations.
+Performs ETL on data from any and all Courtbot APIs, then produces insights and interactive web-based data visualizations.

-Currently-supported courtbots include:
+Currently-supported Courtbots include:
   + [Courtbot - Atlanta](https://github.com/codeforamerica/courtbot)

 ## Installation